TimeDoctor/electron/docs/tutorial/mac-app-store-submission-guide.md

 ## Cryptographic Algorithms Used by Electron

-Depending on the country and region you are located, Mac App Store may require documenting the cryptographic algorithms used in your app, and even ask you to submit a copy of U.S. Encryption Registration (ERN) approval.
+Depending on your country and region where you are located the Mac App Store may require documenting the cryptographic algorithms used in your app, and even ask you to submit a copy of U.S. Encryption Registration (ERN) approval.